-Before it’s too late say what you think and make it real
+Before it’s too late say what you think and makes it real

 Don’t say I will do this tomorrow instead of today

-Call the person even go out of your way
+Call the person or even go out of your way

 When people are not in your line of sight you tend to forget